ivanCanaveral/learning-git/README.md

 # Learning git

-Some concepts and tips about git :)
+This is a little repo with some tips and concepts I'm learning while learning git :)